elopio/docs/source/includes/_transactionAPI.md

 #### augur.api.Universe.getOrCacheTargetReporterGasCosts({ onSent, onSuccess, onFailed })

-Returns the [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond) in [AttoETH](#atto-prefix) that is paid to the [First Public Reporter](#first-public-reporter) in the event of a [Designated Report](#designated-report) no-show, or refunded to the [Market Creator Mailbox](#market-creator-mailbox) if the [Designated Reporter](#designated-reporter) does report.
+Returns the [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond) in [attoETH](#atto-prefix) that is paid to the [First Public Reporter](#first-public-reporter) in the event of a [Designated Report](#designated-report) no-show, or refunded to the [Market Creator Mailbox](#market-creator-mailbox) if the [Designated Reporter](#designated-reporter) does report.
 The amount returned by this function will typically be well above the actual cost to create a Market, just to ensure the Market creation will succeed.
 If the Designated Report No-Show Gas Bond for the current [Reporting Window](#reporting-window) has not already been cached in the Universe contract, this function will cache it.

 #### augur.api.Universe.getOrCacheValidityBond({ onSent, onSuccess, onFailed })

-Returns the amount the [Market Creator](#market-creator) must pay for the [Validity Bond](#validity-bond), denominated in [AttoETH](#atto-prefix), when creating a [Market](#market).
+Returns the amount the [Market Creator](#market-creator) must pay for the [Validity Bond](#validity-bond), denominated in [attoETH](#atto-prefix), when creating a [Market](#market).
 If the Validity Bond for the current [Reporting Window](#reporting-window) has not already been cached in the Universe contract, this function will cache it.
 (This amount will be refunded to the Market Creator if the [Final Outcome](#final-outcome) of the Market is not invalid.)

 #### augur.api.Universe.getOrCreateChildUniverse({ \_parentPayoutDistributionHash, onSent, onSuccess, onFailed })